CGCookie/retopoflow/docs/relax.md

 **Straighten Edges** enables moving vertices so that their edge loops straighten out.

 **Correct Flipped Faces** attempts to make sure the direction of the face normals under the brush are consistent.

+## Selection

+Even though `Left Click` to select is not available while using the Tweak Brush, you can still select and deselect by using `Shift Left Click`.
+Box Select `B` and Lasso Select `Ctrl Right Mouse Drag` are always available as well.